allegro/blog/_posts/2021-11-12-choose-your-skills.md

 tags: [tech, education, skills, startup, lean startup, mvp]
 ---

-At some point in your career, you realize that it's time to try to advance through the hierarchy.
+At some point in your career, you realize that it’s time to try to advance through the hierarchy.
 You think you are doing a good job.
 You are constantly developing and learning something new.
 But at the same time, someone you know, with much less experience and knowledge than you, has long been higher up the hierarchy than you.
 Then you ask yourself what is wrong with me?
 In my case, the answer turned out to be a good gathering of expectations concerning my skills and work.